apache/streampipes/streampipes-extensions/streampipes-processors-geo-jvm/src/main/resources/org.apache.streampipes.processors.geo.jvm.jts.processor.validation.simple/documentation.md

   * Linear rings have the same semantics.
   * Linear geometries are simple if they do not self-intersect at points other than boundary points.
   * Zero-dimensional geometries (points) are simple if they have no repeated points.
-  * Empty Geometrys are always simple!
+  * Empty Geometries are always simple!
-* IsValid - Tests whether this Geometry is topologically valid, according to the OGC SFS specification.

 ### Validation Output
 Chose the output result of the filter.